-After this offering of our common units, Sunoco, through its ownership of our general partner, will have an aggregate 38.2% limited partner interest and a 2.0% general partner interest in us.
-Because of its significant equity ownership in us and operational relationship with us, Sunoco will continue to have a substantial vested interest in the growth and success of our business.
-In addition, our general partner and its affiliates, which are indirectly owned by Sunoco, employ approximately 1,270 people who provide direct support to our operations.
+After this offering of common units, Sunoco, through its ownership of our general partner, will have an aggregate 31.2 percent limited partner interest and a 2.0 percent general partner interest in us in addition to its ownership of all of our outstanding incentive distribution rights.
+Because of its significant equity ownership in us and operational relationship with us, Sunoco has and will continue to have a substantial vested interest in the growth and success of our business.
+In addition, our general partner and its affiliates, which are indirectly owned by Sunoco, employ approximately 1,340 people who provide direct support to our operations.
 We do not have any employees.